Dear Mother

 Letters from the Heart

-For mothers and all those who do the work of raising children and keeping a family together.
+For mothers, fathers and all those who do the work of raising children and keeping a family together.
 'Dear Mother' joins you on your journey from a place of empathy and understanding...

 Back cover: